aleksei0807/blinchik/README.md

 `ws` must be one of:

+- undefined (for creating mock instance)
+- Blinchik instance (for using mock instance)
 - String (node & browser client only): `wss://ws.example.com/connections`.
 - Object (server only): [`WebSocket.Server` options](http://npmjs.com/ws) from `ws` library
 - WebSocket or WebSocket.Server from ws library